neo4j-drivers/boltkit/README.md

 ## Installation

-The package can be found on PyPI and can either run globally or within a _virtualenv_.
+Installation is via github and can either run globally or within a _virtualenv_.
 Installation makes available a versatile command line tool, called `bolt`.

 ```
-$ pip install boltkit
+$ python3 -m pip install --user git+https://github.com/neo4j-drivers/boltkit@x.y#egg=boltkit
 ```
+where `x` and `y` are replaced with major and minor versions respectively.

 ```
 $ bolt --help